rajeswar18/DataOps-Gym/Proposal.md

 ---
 ### Future: AI-Native Applications

-DataOps-Gym supports future modules such as:
+DataOps-Gym can be extended to support future modules such as:

 - Root cause copilots
 - Predictive insight engines